Penn & Teller's Smoke and Mirrors

 American magicians Penn & Teller.

-Smoke and Mirrors is a compilation of six “games” intended to either fool your friends or serve a larger parody.
+Smoke and Mirrors is a compilation of six “games” intended to either fool the player's friends or serve a larger parody.

 What's Your Sign?